nurupo/mingw-ldd/README.md

 - Has no hardcoded dll lookup paths
 - Makes sure the dependencies are of the same CPU architecture
 - Sorts the output by dll name
-- Can also print per-dep or tree outputs
+- Can also print in per-dep or tree output formats
 - Uses multiprocessing to speed up the dll lookup

 Note that the arguments do not mimic ldd arguments.